CompNet/SignedCentrality/README.md

   * Folder `graph_embeddings`: All the unit and integration tests related to signed graph embeddings.
   * Folder `node_embeddings`: All the unit and integration tests related to signed node embeddings.

+* There are 4 main files.

+  * `main_feature_and_output_extraction.py`: The main file, in which we process the features and the outputs.
+  * `main_binary_classification.py`: The main file, in which we perform the binary classification task.
+  * `main_ordinal_classification.py`: The main file, in which we perform the ordinal classification task.
+  * `main_regression.py`: The main file, in which we perform the regression task.

 ## Installation